 Once a student has formally advanced to candidacy by the Graduate Division, the department is sent an individualized Final Report form.
 We certify on this report that all coursework for the degree, besides the filing of the dissertation has been completed by the student.
 This report is signed and returned to the Graduate Division and a copy is kept in the student file.

 Annual Review of Doctoral Candidates

 The Graduate Division requires that all doctoral students who have been advanced to candidacy meet annually with at least two members of the Dissertation Committee.
-The student states on the Annual Review Form what progress he/she has made toward the degree and what remains to be completed.
-A copy of the Annual Review Form should be sent to the Graduate Division Director of Academic Affairs; original is kept in the student’s file.
+The student must complete the online Academic Progress Report annual to collect data on what progress he/she has made toward the degree and what remains to be completed.
+An electronic copy of the Academic Progress Report is submitted to the Guiding Professor and Graduate Division and must be on file for each year the student has advanced.

 Normative Time to Degree

 Normative Time is the calendar time, in semesters, recognized by the Graduate Division as the length of time normally needed for completion of the doctoral degree.
 Normative Time for the ESPM program has been set at ten semesters and is calculated for each student from the first semester of enrollment as a graduate student.
 As of September 2003, following successful completion of the Qualifying Exams, graduate students with parenting demands will be granted an extension of up to one extra year toward Normative Time completion.
 Extensions for parent considerations cannot exceed two years overall, no matter the number of children involved.